trevortombe/TradeMap/README.md

 All necsesary files are in the directory.

-- "TradeData.csv" contains the data
+- "data.csv" contains the data
 - "centroids.csv" is longitude/latitude coordinates for state/province centroids
 - "CreateMap.R" loads the data, packages, and creates the map
 - "map.png" is the output